-- Pop your leftover donuts into a large ziplock plastic bag or an airtight container.
+- Transfer your leftover donuts to a large ziplock plastic bag or an airtight container.
 If you add them to a bag, make sure all the air is squeezed out before sealing.
 Do this gently to avoid squashing the donuts.

-- Store in a cool area of the house that isn’t damp.
-Avoid placing in direct sunlight.
+- Store the donuts in a cool area of the house that isn’t damp and avoid placing them in direct sunlight.

-- When it’s time to eat the donuts, give them a zap in the microwave on high for 5-10 seconds to revitalize them back to their former glory.
-Heating them will soften and improve their texture.
+- When it’s time to eat the donuts, give them a zap in the microwave on high for 5-10 seconds.
+Heating them will soften their texture and freshen them up.

 Option 2: Refrigerated

-Best choice: If you have cream-filled donuts, or you won’t be eating them in the next two days.
+Best choice: For cream-filled donuts or if you won’t be eating them in the next two days.

-- Pop your leftover donuts into a large ziplock plastic bag or an airtight container.
+- Use plastic bags or a container that seals tightly.
 If you add them to a bag, make sure all the air is squeezed out before sealing.

 - Place your donuts in the fridge until required.

-- When you crave a snack, pop them in the microwave on high for about 15 seconds to revive the dough.
-If you have donuts with filling, be careful not to burn yourself.
+- When it’s time to eat them, microwave your snack on high for about 10 seconds to revive the dough.
+If you have donuts with jam filling, be careful not to burn yourself.

 Option 3: Frozen

 - Wrap each donut individually with parchment paper then place them in an airtight container.
-Doing this will stop them from sticking together.
-Now, you’ll be able to remove one at a time if that’s what you want (kudos on the strong willpower!).
+This will stop them from sticking together if you want to remove one at a time.

 Frequently asked questions